 You can make smaller adjustments too.
 Using LED light bulbs and turning off the lights are just two ways to make your home more sustainable.

 How we decide to travel is one of our biggest impacts on the environment.
+Years ago we didn't have many options.
+Now there are great alternatives to carbo emitting vehicles!
 Driving green is a great step to reducing your personal carbon footprint.
-Here are some examples of how you can drive green:
+Here are some examples of how you can drive green and live sustainable:

 10. Change how you drive